budapest

 coffees at paris style cafe in budapest

-Gerlóczy Café
+Gerlóczy Kávéház

-Gerlóczy Kávéház is a charming Paris-style café at the intersection of Gerlóczy and Vitkovics streets in the busy centre.
+Gerlóczy Kávéház is a charming Parisian-style café at the intersection of Gerlóczy and Vitkovics streets in the busy city centre.
 Food is served from breakfast through lunch and afternoon tea, to special dinners like Fish Friday.
 In front of the café stands the statue of Károly Kammermayer, the first mayor of Budapest from 1873, when Buda, Pest and Óbuda were unified.

 Read More